 The pre-law minor at Caldwell College is designed to aid students who are planning on attending law school or are interested in a career in law.
 The course offerings in this 18-credit interdisciplinary minor focus on the skills that the American Bar Association identifies as important to success in the legal profession.
 These include the ability to think logically, to move beyond description and analyze the relationship between variables, comprehensive reading abilities, and concise writing skills.
 The minor is administered by the pre-law advisor.

-To successfully complete the minor, students must take three required foundation courses and three electives chosen from the selection below.
+To successfully complete the minor students can choose any six courses from the following list.
 Students must obtain a C or better in all courses applied to the pre-law minor.